 UN Women acts to provide water and sanitation to all by helping governments craft policies and programmes that respond to women’s needs and underpin sustainable services.
-Gender-responsive budgeting, for instance, can channel funds towards measures to improve easy access to safe drinking water so that women have more time to earn an income, girls are more likely to attend school, and family health and hygiene improve.
+These include measures that facilitate easy access to safe drinking water so that women have more time to earn an income, girls are more likely to attend school, and family health and hygiene improve.

 From where I stand: Lorraine Kakaza

 Lorraine Kakaza is a community volunteer from Carolina, South Africa.
 Her village lacks access to clean and safe water, which has impacted women’s health and livelihoods, especially those who relied on farming.
 Lorraine is using podcasts to raise awareness about the situation.

 In pastoral communities of Kenya, women bear the brunt of drought